trychlos/pwix-accounts-ui/README.md

 - `name`

-    As a convenience for an application which would wish make use of several `acUserLogin` templates, each one may be named (obviously uniquely), and internal configuration may later be get via the pwiAccounts methods, accessing it via the attributed name.
+    As a convenience for an application which would wish make use of several `acUserLogin` templates, each one may be named (obviously uniquely), and internal configuration may later be get via the pwixAccounts methods, accessing it via the attributed name.

     `name` is an optional, though unique when set, name attributed by the application to *this* `acUserLogin` instance.